 Here are a practical tips on how to keep your campsite clean when you are about to head back to civilization.

-According to Love The Outdoors, placing tarps underneath your tent is only one way tarps can be used for a clean campsite.
+placing tarps underneath your tent is only one way tarps can be used for a clean campsite.
 Place them in high traffic areas and where people eat.
 This way, when you are preparing to leave you can take all the debris with you.

 Most people want to leave their campsite like they found it.
 One of the quickest ways to do this is by scattering rocks and twigs around where the campsite used to be.
 Some people may see this as overkill but others think that if you can tell someone camped there before it is bad for the environment and terrible camping etiquette.